Signed in as:

 12" x 12" example

-To me the creative process is not about quotas, identifiable style or subject matter or even income.
-Rather, the desire is to experience a blank slate converted to an image.
-Images for what they spark in memory or emotion.
+To me the creative process is not about quotas, identifiable style, subject matter or even income.
+Rather, the desire is to experience a blank slate, converted to an emotive image.
+Images that create a memory spark.
 Maybe a tinge of blush from a walk or touch with an intimate partner or from the rush created by unique sounds and fragrance of a high mountain meadow, lake or forest.
 Something to contemplate!
 “Contemplate” is a key foundation for me.
-As I have also been involved in poetry I recognized that words have different meanings based upon the context of the reader’s experiences.
+By being actively involved in poetry, I recognized that words have different meanings based upon the context of the reader’s experiences.
 This is no less true in the visual arts.
 You are looking at my thoughts, feelings or maybe lack thereof.
-You may not relate to my mixture of colors and contours but if you relate to your own experiences—mission accomplished!
-Even titles could have meaning and they might help you understand where I might have been during the metamorphic process.
+You may not relate to my mixture of colors and contours but if you relate to your own experiences on any level—mission accomplished!
+Even titles have significance and they may help you understand where I might have been during the metamorphic process.

-As a member of the Heritage Fine Arts Guild in Littleton Co we have added ZOOM to our process so that we can meet on a regular basis.
-Part of some meetings is an art challenge based upon a given theme.
-Recently the theme was music.
-'Piano Bar' was an attempt to capture the backlighting of a performing artist (piano bar was chosen as a title since not many people would go a cello bar).
+'Piano Bar' (in the Gallery--"Acrylic") was an attempt to capture the backlighting of a performing artist (piano bar was chosen as a title since not many people go to a cello bar).
 While painting, the song 'Sound of Silence' by Simon and Garfunkel came to mind and how to go about painting silence?
+"Silence" (in the Gallery--"Acrylic") was the result.
 A very cold day with no one venturing out--is there a noise when no one is there to hear?
 During that painting process I was stirred to think about the opposite of silence.
 In the extreme it is an explosion.
 But is that music?
 Yes--just listen to the score of Miss Saigon which includes helicopters.
-Helicopters and explosions took me directly the the Colorado forest fires and the beautiful sunsets coming from such destruction.
+Helicopters and explosions took me directly the Colorado forest fires and the beautiful sunsets coming from such destruction--"Explosion".

 Monday - Friday: 10am - 4pm (USA MT)